tog/tog_headlines/README.markdown

 == Included functionality

-* News include title, summary and body, news can also be tagged and commented
+* News include title, summary and body
+* News can also be tagged, commented and rated (tog_core's support)
 * Internationalized UI
 * Small workflow: draft, published and archived states
 * Date based publication
-* Right now, only admin can add news (support for regular members and group's news ais planned)
+* Site-wide news and user's own news, used for sharing them with groups

 Resources
 =========